-Vedic astrology, also known as Hindu astrology or Jyotish, is based on the Vedas.
-The Vedas are religious texts that were written in ancient India between 1500 – 1200 BCE.
-According to the Hindu teachings in the Vedas, a person’s karma is directly influenced by the position of the stars and planets in the sky.
-This is where the name “Jyotish” comes from – it means “science of the light”.
+Vedic astrology, also referred to as Hindu astrology or Jyotish, draws its roots from the ancient Vedas, religious texts written in ancient India around 1500 – 1200 BCE.
+According to Hindu teachings found in the Vedas, the alignment of stars and planets in the sky directly impacts an individual’s karma.
+This connection is why it is aptly named “Jyotish,” which translates to “science of the light.”

 Unlike Western astrology, Vedic astrology is based on the sidereal Zodiac, which places the sun at the center, not the Earth.
 As the Earth spins on its access, it also experiences a slight “wobble”.
 While this wobble tilts the earth only a tiny amount every year, this movement adds up over longer periods of time.
 A full “wobble” takes about 26,000 years to complete.
 This works out to be a shift of about 1 degree every 72 years.

 Herein lies the key difference between Vedic and Western astrology.
 Vedic astrology accounts for this movement, while Western astrology does not.
 That means that people born in a certain month in one year do not have the same Zodiac sign as others born in the same month hundreds of years later.

 While Western astrology is certainly more popular than Vedic astrology in North America and Europe, there is a general consensus that Vedic astrology is more accurate.
 There are a few reasons for this.